alexsmith716/Next-TS-Starter-COPY/README.md

 ## Project Description

+***** there seems to be something odd about the API Route on the VERY first load in production mode.
+It's as if the route is completely ignored.
+I am referring to `await store.dispatch(loadMetaWeather())` line 30 in '_app.tsx'.
+Like the route has to be 'primed' and then it will work as expected.
+The issue does not occur in production at all.
+I can repeat the behavior over and over. *****

 ***** this a copy/tester version of 'Next-TS-Starter'. it picks up on the last push to 'Next-TS-Starter' *****
 ***** wanted to push it to GitHub. it is close to completion -needs some additional code & TS typing *****
 ***** basically, all changes here will be merged into 'Next-TS-Starter' *****